tonqa/JustType/README.md

 ---------------------
 Actually for using this keyboard extension there are only three steps to follow.

 1. Add the static library to your project by installing it via pod, dragging the compiled JustType.a in your project or linking the project source as a dependency.
+Under *"Workspace / YourTarget / Build Settings"* you should check that the option *"all other linker flags"* is set to *"-all_load -ObjC"*.

+1. You should check that the import works by adding to your *AppDelegate.m*:

+        #import <JustType/JustType.h>

-2. For attaching the gestures to the keyboard you just need one simple command (e.g. do it in your *application:didFinishLaunching:*):
+1. For attaching the gestures to the keyboard you just need one simple command (e.g. do it in your *application:didFinishLaunching:*):

         [[JTKeyboardListener sharedInstance] observeKeyboardGestures:YES];

-3. For using the text input elements you can use JTTextView exactly like a normal UITextView (or alternatively JTTextField like a UITextField) out of the box:
+1. For using the text input elements you can use *JTTextView* exactly like a normal *UITextView* (or alternatively *JTTextField* like a *UITextField*) out of the box:

         JTTextView *textView = [[JTTextView alloc] initWithFrame:self.view.frame];
         [self.view addSubview: textView];